 8. You've Got a Dead Battery

-If none of those things work, the truth almost certainly is that your iPhone won't charge because its battery is dead and needs to be replaced.
+If none of those things work, the truth almost certainly is that your iPhone's battery is dead and needs to be replaced.
 Apple charges US$79 plus shipping for the service.
 Spending some time at a search engine will turn up other companies that provide the same service for less.
 It's worth remembering, too, that if your iPhone is less than one year old, or if you have AppleCare, battery replacement is covered for free.